kenrestivo/crudite/README.md

 crudite
 =======

-A set of CRUD macros for Noir in Clojure
+A set of CRUD form macros for Noir in Clojure